automuteus/deploy/README.md

 AutoMuteUs exists in the FreeBSD Ports tree as [`games/automuteus`](https://www.freshports.org/games/automuteus/).
 Instructions are included in the Port.

 ## Old version
-If, for whatever reason, you _really_ want to self host, but also don't want to figure out Docker or use Windows and hate Docker because of it (I don't blame you) you can self host [2.4.3](https://github.com/denverquane/automuteus/releases/tag/2.4.3) instead. **If you are using this method, continue using the newest capture!**
+If, for whatever reason, you _really_ want to self host, but also don't want to figure out Docker or use Windows and hate Docker because of it (I don't blame you) you can self host [2.4.3](https://github.com/denverquane/automuteus/releases/tag/2.4.3) instead. **If you are using this method, continue using the newest capture!** But note that 2.4.3 does not support 15 players' lobby and new player colors!

 ## Development Instructions
 The easiest way to test changes is to use docker-compose, but instead of using a pre-built image, building the automuteus docker image from source.
 Thankfully, this is easy to do: